grandell1234/graphing-tool/README.md

 # graphing-tool
-A visual graphing tool with an simple GUI.
+A visual graphing tool with a simple GUI.
 ### Requirements:
 ```
 python3 -m pip install pygame